pimcore/pimcore/doc/Usage-of-filter-service.markdown

 </filtertypes>
 ```

-You can find some script filter exemples in the ecommerce framework demo (/website/views/scripts directory).
+You can find some script filter examples in the ecommerce framework demo (/website/views/scripts directory).

 **Configuration elements are:**